Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

 ## All Known Bugs

-* The home page embedded youtube video, does not currently maintain the same aspect ration, on all smaller screen sizes below 563px.
+* The home page embedded youtube video does not currently maintain the same aspect ration, on all smaller screen sizes below 563px.
-* The cirlce images on the home page, have slightly excessive bottom margins, on certain screen sizes.
+* The cirlce images on the home page have slightly excessive bottom margins, on certain screen sizes.

 ## Design